 As strange as this new quantum world may seem, it is not off in some far land—it is here and now, hidden beneath the veil of materialism.
 And one does not need a particle accelerator to get to the quantum realm any more than one needs a boat to get to a round earth—it is already here, the true nature of this apparently flat world.
 We already live in this quantum wonderland.
 So let us take a look at our true home.

 Thus, at the dawn of the 20th century, the physicists of a new generation were faced with a new realm to explore.
-Since atoms were no longer fundamental entities, it was now the task of these 20th century physicists to discover the true elementary particles and how they combine to form the atoms.
+Since atoms were no longer fundamental entities, it was now the task of these 20th century physicists to discover the true elementary particles, how they combine to form the atoms, and the laws governing those atomic systems.
 It was at this point, however, that Newton's classical laws began to fail.
-Attempts to explain the structure and behavior of atoms with the classical laws simply gave the wrong answers.
+Attempts to explain the structure and behavior of atoms using the classical laws simply gave the wrong answers.
 For example, in 1911 Rutherford in England proposed a planetary model of the atom, in which a collection of negatively charged electrons orbited a positively charged nucleus, just as planets orbit the sun.
 But the known laws predicted that any electronic charge moving in an orbit must radiate energy.
 Consequently, as they lost energy to radiation, the orbiting electrons would spiral into the nucleus, in much the same way that a satellite falls out of orbit, losing energy due to its drag in the earth's atmosphere.
 In the case of the electrons in an atom, however, they would fall out of orbit very quickly, resulting in an almost instant collapse of the whole atomic structure—catastrophe.
 But the plain fact was that the atomic orbits were stable, and classical physics simply could not explain this fact.

-To add to the troubles, Max Planck proposed in 1900 that atoms radiated energy only in specific discrete quantities.
-According to Newton's laws, exchanges of energy could take place in arbitrary amounts.
+To add to the troubles, Max Planck proposed in 1900 that atoms absorbed and radiated energy only in specific discrete quantities.
+According to Newton's laws, atoms could exchange energy in arbitrary amounts.
 But this did not explain the observed spectrum of radiation from atoms.
-To produce the observed spectrum, Planck proposed that energy exchange was like the exchange of money: instead of coming in any amount, it must always come in collections of a smallest quantity, called quanta.
+To produce the observed spectrum, Planck proposed that energy in atoms was like quantities of money: instead of coming in any amount, it must always come in collections of a smallest quantity, called quanta.
 The quantum of money in the U.S., for example, is the cent.
 And the quantum of action in the universe is now called Planck's constant.
-When he made his hypothesis, there was no explanation for this strange quantization, and yet there was no way around it.
+When he made his hypothesis, there was no explanation for this strange quantization of atoms, and yet there was no way around it.
 This quantum, which Planck called "the mysterious ambassador from the real world," was then revealing the first of many paradoxes of the quantum world.

-Five years later Einstein took Planck's idea one step further and proposed that these energy quanta were in fact particles of light.
-But the classical laws said that light was made of waves.
-Which was it?
 To help remedy the situation, a young Danish student of Rutherford made a quite radical proposal.
 His name was Niels Bohr, and he was to become the father of the quantum revolution.
 Bohr used Planck's strange quantum idea and proposed a bold model of the atom which explicitly denied the validity of the old classical laws.
 Without explaining why, Bohr simply assumed that there were only certain stable electron orbits, so that the electrons could orbit at some distances but not at any others.
 In addition, when electrons "jump" from one orbit to another, a quantum of light is emitted.
 From this simple model, Bohr was then able to predict the observed atomic spectra, and offer a reason why only certain wavelengths of light were emitted from atoms.
-But while Bohr broke away from the classical laws of Newton, he did not find any new laws to replace them.
+But while Bohr broke away from the classical laws of Newton, he did not find any new fundamental laws to replace them.
 The physicists still could not explain why Bohr's orbits were stable, or what the electrons did during their jumps.

 Before Heisenberg and Schrödinger could solve this atomic puzzle and reveal the strange laws of the quantum, one last piece was needed.
 One day, a French physicist named Louis de Broglie was thinking about Einstein's paradoxical proposal that light was composed of particles, despite the fact that it was known to be a wave.
 Somehow, light had both a wave aspect and a particle aspect.
 De Broglie then had a brilliant insight that connected this paradox with Bohr's atomic model in a new way: If light waves can have particle properties, de Broglie thought, then material particles ought to have wave properties.
 The particle-wave duality should hold for matter and light alike.
 Using this hypothesis, de Broglie explained why there were only certain stable orbits in Bohr's model: If the electron is not just a particle but also a wave, then only certain standing waves would be allowed around the nucleus.
 Just as a plucked string on a stringed instrument plays a specific fundamental tone and specific overtones, the standing wave of the electron can only vibrate at certain frequencies.
 These frequencies of the electron wave, de Broglie proposed, correspond to Bohr's stable orbits, with higher tones being higher energy orbits.
 It was a brilliant proposal.
 Yet, what does it mean to say that matter is a wave?
 Here we have our first hint that the solid particles of Newton's universe were to quickly dissolve.